Deinfluencing You: 6 Sexual Wellness and Pleasure Products You Do Not Need

 If you come into polyamory already legally married, a certain amount of unavoidable couple’s privilege is baked in.
 Open Relating defines couple’s privilege as: “the largely unchallenged mainstream acceptance of the inherent importance and supremacy of a dyad relationship (mostly exclusive and primarily between a woman and a man).”

 There are no right or wrong answers here.
-What matters is that you think it through and make fully informed choices that make sense for you and your loved ones.
+What matters is that you think it through, get some polyamory-friendly professional advice if applicable, and make fully informed choices that work for you and your loved ones.

 In some cases, there are steps you can take to replace some of the benefits of legal marriage (or extend them to more than one partner.)
-Wills, life insurance policies, and medical power of attorney are just some of the options that may be available to you.
+Wills, life insurance policies, and medical power of attorney are just some of the options that may be available.
 Other benefits of legal marriage are, unfortunately, pretty much impossible to entirely replicate in any other way.

-If you’re not married and don’t intend to be, consult a lawyer and financial planner to ensure that you, your partners, and any children or other dependents are protected in the event that something happens to one of you.
+If you’re not married and don’t intend to be, consult a lawyer and financial planner.
+They can help to ensure that you, your partners, and any dependents are protected if something happens.
 If you are married or intending to marry one partner and you also want to share financial benefits and protections with another partner or partners… yeah, consult a lawyer and financial planner.

 This stuff is complex.
 It’s also different in every country or state.
 I cannot stress this enough: get professional advice.